-Deep fried potatoes recipe using white potatoes or crispy deep fried white potato slices are perfect, vegetarian and vegan, crispy, crunchy, delicious snacks.
+Indian aloo pakora (potato pakora) or deep fried potatoes with chickpea flour using white potatoes or crispy deep fried white potato slices make perfect, vegetarian and vegan, crispy, crunchy, delicious snacks.
 Deep frying potatoes is so easy with this recipe and you can easily make the best deep fried potatoes in a frying pan quickly for dinner or breakfast or as an after school snack for kids as this is so delicious and kid friendly snack as well.
-I used white potatoes in this recipe for deep fried potatoes, but you can also use yellow potatoes, red potatoes, russet potatoes etc.
+So if you are looking for an easy way to make deep fried potatoes, do try this Indian style potatoes dipped in batter and fried!

 You can fry the whole batch of potato slices in a single batch if you have a large deep frying pan that can layer the sliced potatoes in a single layer, but otherwise you can do the whole thing in multiple batches.